c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 Design File:
 ------------

-Certain pipelines where samples are compared against other samples, like chipseq.py and rnaseq.py, require a design file that describes which samples are to be compared.
+Certain pipelines where samples are compared against other samples, like `chipseq` and `rnaseq`, require a design file that describes which samples are to be compared.
 We will discuss this later during an example.

 .. note::